Auburn, New Jersey

-Auburn is a census-designated place (CDP) in Salem County, New Jersey, United States.
-It includes the unincorporated community of Auburn in Oldmans Township and extends southeast to include rural and semi-suburban land in Pilesgrove Township.
+Auburn is an unincorporated community and census-designated place (CDP) in Salem County, in the U.S. state of New Jersey.
+It encompasses the Auburn section of Oldmans Township and extends southeast to include rural and semi-suburban land in Pilesgrove Township.

 It is in northern Salem County, bordered to the northeast by Oldmans Creek, which separates the community from Woolwich Township in Gloucester County.
 The New Jersey Turnpike passes through the northern part of the CDP, just south of Auburn village.
 The nearest turnpike access is 7 mi to the southwest at the southern terminus of the highway near the Delaware Memorial Bridge, or 6 mi to the northeast at Exit 2 near Swedesboro.

 Auburn was first listed as a CDP prior to the 2020 census.
+As of the 2020 census, its population was 1,057.

 Demographics

+Auburn first appeared as a census designated place in the 2020 U.S. census.